 A fixed implant prosthesis is a great option in the treatment of edentulism.
-A full arch implant-supported restoration greatly improves the quality of life for the patient.
-Not only is this one of the best options in restoring overall oral function, but it also supports healthy bone and soft tissue and provides a much more esthetic and comfortable solution.
+A full-arch implant-supported restoration significantly improves the patient’s quality of life.
+Not only is this one of the best options for restoring overall oral function, but it also supports healthy bone and soft tissue, providing a more aesthetically pleasing and comfortable solution.

 While there are several options in the type of materials used in the fabrication of a fixed prosthesis, the SmartComposite hybrid offers a unique option for many cases.